tystar86/python_exercises/Tasks/math.md

 ```

 #40.
->Write a Python program to round a specified decimal by setting precision (between 1 and 4).
+>Write a function to round a specified decimal by setting precision (between 1 and 4).

 Sample Number : 0.26598
 Original Number : 0.26598